fpdavis/MTOvJoyFeeder/README.md

 ### Todo (in order of importance):

-* Need to add to invert negative direction as physical controllers left and up is the lowest number and with the virtual xBox controller left and down is the lowest number
+* NormalizeRange() is untested
+* Dynamically set size of oNewJoystickInfo.Map_Buttons array
 * Add batch file to build to copy out files dll dependancies
-* Dynamically set size of oNewJoystickInfo.Map_Buttons array
 * Improved documentation/installation instructions
 * Determine current support for Force Feedback in vJoy/vXbox/SharpDX
 * Test with all available joysticks
+* Add timer to detect controllers when they are added
 * Create Windows Service
 * Create Launchbox plugin
-* Force releasing only vXbox joysticks referenced in config or all of them if specified on the command line or app.config
-* Add timer to detect controllers when they are added
 * Need to load state for PointOfViewControllers1 - PointOfViewControllers3
 * Investigate implementing oJoystickInfo.oJoystick.SetNotification()
 * Clean up some calls to WriteToEventLog that are using String.Format